-The company confirmed a ten percent cut to the Wall Street Journal, based on a top-level staff of 100.
-The reductions were characterized as a proactive move ahead of continued economic malaise and resulting pressure on subscriptions.
-Company chairman Danny Stein pointed to pressure on referrals from retail partners like Best Buy, many of whom bundle eMusic subscriptions into products.
+Independent music store eMusic has recently made headlines as they announced a ten percent cut to their staff, reducing the headcount of their top-level staff of 100 employees.
+This news comes amid the continued economic malaise and resulting pressure on subscriptions, with the company citing pressure on referrals from retail partners like Best Buy, many of whom bundle eMusic subscriptions into products.

 Story by news analyst Alexandra Osorio.